IMAXT/imc-nuclear-segmentation/docs/usage.rst

 In order to submit the pipeline you will need an account in the `IMAXT Archive <https://imaxt.ast.cam.ac.uk/archive>`_.

-Run a ssh session into the IMAXT login node a do the following:
+Run an ssh session into the IMAXT login node and type the following:

 **Setup environment**